Student Records - Information

 Capturing Emails to Student Files

-To have an email captured to a student file just add trim@records.westernsydney.edu.au to the CC or BCC field when sending an email to a student's University email account.
+To have an email captured to a student file, just add trim@records.westernsydney.edu.au to the CC or BCC field when sending an email to a student's University email account.

-This function must be used with good judgement.
+This function must be used with good judgment.
 Ensure that the information within the email or email chain being captured is not derogatory towards any University student or staff member, and does not contain personal identification information about any other student.
 If there is mention of another student, or the situation/outcome of another student, then this information will need to be redacted before adding trim@records.westernsydney.edu.au into the CC or BCC field.

 Refer to the guidelines for FAQs regarding student email capture.